11 days Oaxaca - Mexico

 In the morning, we then make our way to a distillery where Mezcal, the national drink of Oaxaca, is still brewed according to old traditions.
 Once again, we will be accompanied throughout the day by photographer Fernando with his professional lighting equipment.
 Our cameras will document with how an agave that has matured for over a decade is harvested by a mezcal farmer, the "Jimador".
 In the in-house "Tienda" we can marvel at the different Mezcal varieties, their tastes having been refined with various flavours, including hemp, scorpions and Gusano worms.
 After a break we will head off in the late afternoon for a photoshoot at a cemetery, the so-called "Panteón".
 Once again, we will be accompanied by artistically painted Catrinas and Oaxacan women in their indigenous costumes.
 As night descends, we will take photos in the illumination of candlelight.

-DAY 6 – FERIA DE PAN DE MUERTOS – COMPETITION OF THE CATRINAS
+DAY 5 FERIA PLAZA DE MUERTOS – CEMPASÚCHIL HOUSES PARADE OF THE CATRINAS

-DAY 7 – TRADITIONAL ALTAR – OCTOBER 31 – THE NIGHT OF THE DEAD
+DAY 6 DÍA DE MUERTOS CHILDREN PARADES TRADITIONAL ALTAR OCTOBER 31 THE NIGHT OF THE DEAD

-Before the big Día de Muertos festivities begin tonight, in the morning there will be the opportunity to participate in an image editing workshop using Lightroom and Photoshop.
-Later in the day we will have the special opportunity to visit an Oaxacan family in their home to photograph them in traditional costumes in front of their altar.
+Before the big Día de Muertos festivities begin tonight, several Día de Muertos children's parades start in the morning from the Templo Santo Domingo church.
+After this colorful spectacle, we will have the special opportunity to visit an Oaxacan family in their home to photograph them in traditional costumes in front of their altar.
 Then, starting at nightfall, we will become part of Oaxaca's most traditional celebrations at an indigenous cemetery.
 The graves are already decorated with the dead flower Cempasúchil as well as with food and drinks to receive the deceased family members from the afterlife tonight.
 People eat together, drink together, and mariachis parade through the night playing music.
 On the indigenous graves, hundreds of waist-high candles are lit, illuminating the cemetery on the Night of the Dead.
 The locals stay in the cemetery until the early hours of the morning, then return home with their former family members.

 After a long and eventful night, we allow ourselves this morning to sleep in and relax before we continue our photo adventure on the Day of the Dead.
 We will have the possibility to stroll through the colonial centre of Oaxaca until the afternoon and to purchase an item or two from local artisans.
 In the late afternoon we will set off to to capture with our camera the annually celebrated dance spectacle of the "Chinas Oaxaqueñas" for the Day of the Dead.
-The dancing group wears one of the famous and splendid traditional costumes of Oaxaca in black and white.
-We will be there early so we will have the opportunity to take portraits of the dancers made up as Catrina before their grand presentation.
-Following this unique spectacle, the Chinas Oaxaqueñas will parade through the streets of Oaxaca dancing and playing music until late at night.
+Before the show starts, the Chinas Oaxaqueñas parade through the streets of Oaxaca, dancing and making music.
+We accompany the dancing group to the famous Plaza de la Danza.
+As a highlight of the show, the Chinas will burn fireworks on their heads as they dance across the plaza, wearing one of the most famous and splendid traditional costumes of Oaxaca only in black and white.

-After the eventful last days, there is once again the opportunity in the morning to get hold of the last Día de Muertos souvenirs or simply to sleep in and have breakfast.
+After the eventful last days, there is the opportunity in the morning to take part in an image editing workshop with Lightroom and Photoshop or to pick up some last Día de Muertos souvenirs in the markets of Oaxaca.
 At noon we make our way to the village of the dead flower Cempasúchil, which can be found everywhere as a decoration during the time of Día de Muertos.
 Since the inhabitants are busy selling the flowers until the Day of the Dead, they celebrate their own Día de Muertos on November 3rd.
 The graves of their ancestors stand out with very special artistic flower decorations.
 From morning until late afternoon, the families decorate the tombs together, as the three most beautiful works of art are then crowned with a prize.
 After our return to Oaxaca we will have our farewell dinner together, where we will toast once again with a Mezcal to the wonderful experiences of these very special festivities.

 Hasta luego!
 Our adventurous photo tour during the Día de Muertos ends today and it is time to say goodbye.
 With a new unique photo portfolio you can travel back individually to Mexico City or do the same as many others and spend a few more days in the beautiful state of Oaxaca.